MicrosoftDocs/learn/learn-pr/github/maintain-secure-repository-github/includes/3-security-automation.md

 ## Detect and fix outdated dependencies with security vulnerabilities

 Virtually every project these days takes dependencies on external packages.
-While these components can offer substantial benefits in productivity, they introduce additional security risks.
-Staying on top of these packages and their vulnerability status can be time-consuming, especially given how each dependency may have its own dependencies that can exponentially grow the number of packages to track.
+While these components can offer substantial benefits in productivity, they can introduce other security risks.
+Staying on top of these packages and their vulnerability status can be time-consuming, especially given how each dependency may have its own dependencies that can become difficult to track and maintain.
 Fortunately, GitHub provides features that reduce this workload.

 ### Repository dependency graphs